SECRET JEHOVAH'S WITNESSES COURT CASES

 We think that the attitude of the court in regard to the testimony of these three witnesses and the action it took in the presence of the jury in the case of the witness William F. Hudgings was most prejudicial to the defendants.
 It was very likely to intimidate witnesses subsequently called, to prejudice the jurors against the defendants, and to make them think that the court was satisfied of the defendants' guilt.
 What a judge may say to the contrary on such an occasion will not necessarily prevent such consequences.
 It is not enough to justify a conviction that the defendant be guilty.
 He has a right to be tried in accordance with the rules of law.
 The defendants in this case did not have the temperate and impartial trial to which they were entitled, and for that reason the judgment is reversed.

 [Readers should note that the WatchTower Society has quoted that last sentence countless times over the decades, and has always indicated that such was an assessment of the entire trial.
 In fact, these short segments of the 15-day long trial were the only part with which the USCA found problems.
-However, such gave the USCA all it needed to get rid of this post-war nuisance.]
+However, such gave the USCA all it needed on which to hang its hat to rid itself of this post-war nuisance.]

-On April 14, 1919, SCOTUS ruled in favor of William F. Hudgings, with one dissenter.
+On April 14, 1919, in a habeas corpus proceeding, SCOTUS ruled in favor of William F. Hudgings, with one dissenter.
 HELD: A Federal Court may not punish a witness for contempt solely because of the opinion of the court that he is committing perjury, without reference to any circumstance or condition giving to such perjury an obstructive effect.

 ... it is indisputable that the punishment for contempt was imposed solely because of the opinion of the court that the witness was willfully refusing to testify truthfully, that is, was committing perjury. ... ... ...